m-daniela/chat-app/Notes/work.md

 Also, backdoors are heavily requested by governments in order to protect the citizens and national security [?] and, therefore, spam and abuse becomes harder to control on end-to-end encrypted platforms.
 More will be discussed in [Section 2](#theoretical-aspects), along with a brief presentation of the cryptographic concepts used throughout the thesis.

 Messaging apps using end-to-end encryption have been around since 2012, with iPhone's native messaging app iMessage[1] and Threema[9], then Signal[4], developed in 2013.
-This practice became more popular in 2016, when Whatsapp announced the introduction of end-to-end encryption by default in the application[2] and Facebook Messenger added the "secret chats" feature with similar properties[3].
+This practice became more popular in 2016, when Whatsapp announced the introduction of end-to-end encryption by default in the application[@whatsapp_whitepaper] and Facebook Messenger added the "secret chats" feature with similar properties [@facebook_signal], [@facebook].

 The purpose of this thesis is to create an overview of the end-to-end encryption protocols in popular instant messaging apps and their mechanisms.
 The topics that will be discussed are their current implementations and innovations in the field, as well as past security issues.
 The protocols analyzed are Signal, MTProto, Signcryption, Letter Sealing and Threema, in [Section 3](#existing-technologies).